Riverscapes/pyBRAT/docs/Documentation/Tutorials/1-InputData.md

 ## Optional Constraints and Opportunities Model Inputs

-The requisite inputs to the constraints and opportunities model include:
+The requisite inputs to the Constraints and Opportunities Model include:
 - Approximation of the valley bottom
 - Detailed roads layer
 - Railroads layer